codeStev/Grafbat-Plane-Normalizer/README.md

 Normalizes the point and text plane values to match the corresponding lines
 ## What it does

-The plane normalizer's job is to take in a GRAFBAT file created by the GEOgraf and normalize the text's and point's planes to equal the plane of the corresponding line.
+The plane normalizer's job is to take in a GRAFBAT file created by GEOgraf and normalize the text's and point's planes to equal the plane of the corresponding line.
 The program also takes in a file called prioConfiguration.txt placed  next to the exe or the script.
 This configuration file contains a prioritization of Line Id's in descending order.